ManiacalLabs/ManiacalLabs.com/content/posts/2020/9/CyberPlotter/index.md

 - Mini plasma cutter
 - 3D printer with extreme XY and very limited Z height

-While all the design files for the entire machine are available (and linked below) there is no plan or desire to release this as a kit or even with extensive build documentatin, like with the Engravinator.
+While all the design files for the entire machine are available (and linked below) there is no plan or desire to release this as a kit or even with extensive build documentation, like with the Engravinator.
 The full Fusion 360 project is available and if you use my design to build your own I'd love to see it!
 But you'll have to handle the build with just the design files alone :)

 ## Design Files